|Nutrition Facts (per serving)|

-A classic Japanese dish of teriyaki chicken can easily be made at home with a five-ingredient teriyaki sauce and about 30 minutes of your time.
+A classic Japanese-American dish of teriyaki chicken can easily be made at home with a five-ingredient teriyaki sauce and about 30 minutes of your time.

 This recipe may be considered a copy-cat style recipe of your favorite Japanese restaurant teriyaki chicken.
 It will become a favorite weeknight addition to your dinner repertoire that both children and adults will love!

 3/4 pound boneless, skin-on chicken thighs, or skinless chicken breasts, or pork tenderloin

 4 tablespoons mirin (sweet sake)